Working Mom Feeling Too Much Stress: Where To Find Support When You’re Overwhelmed

 Being a working mom can make you 28% more likely to experience burnout than an employed father.
 Burnout has frequently been linked to mental health struggles, including depression and anxiety.
 It can also lead to increased alcohol consumption.

-Other signs of burnout may include the following:
+Other signs of feeling overwhelmed or burnout may include the following:

 • Poor self-care